blade-ui-kit/docs/cron.md

 </span>
 ```

-As you can see we display the human readable value and show the cron expression when you hover over it.
+As you can see, we display the human readable value and show the cron expression when you hover over it.